michaelgzt/new-personal-page/content/authors/admin/_index.md

 highlight_name: true
 ---

-Guangzhi Tang is a researcher at imec, based in Eindhoven, the Netherlands.
-As a core member at imec advancing the SENECA neuromorphic processor, his current research focuses on neuromorphic and hardware-aware algorithm designs.
-Guangzhi has an extensive research experience in neuromorphic and brain-inspired computing, reinforcement learning, and their applications in real-world robotics problems.
+I am an Assistant Professor in the Department of Advanced Computing Sciences at Maastricht University.
+My research in Edge AI and Neuromorphic Computing develops cost-effective, brain-inspired computing paradigms to tackle the high expenses of modern AI systems.
+I also have extensive research and industry experience in hardware-aware optimization and reinforcement learning, focusing on practical applications in edge computing and robotics.

-Before joining imec, Guangzhi completed his PhD at Rutgers University in the United States, advised by Dr. Konstantinos Michmizos.
-During his PhD, he built the bridge between robotics and the brain, where robotics can provide real-world interactions and intelligent applications as testbeds for brain modeling, and the brain can inspire robust and efficient solutions for robotic problems.
-He has developed brain-inspired Spiking Neural Networks (SNN) solving a wide spectrum of robotics problems on neuromorphic processors with robustness, efficiency, and adaptivity.
+Before joining academia, I was a researcher at imec, the world-leading research & innovation center for nanoelectronics and digital technologies.
+I was a core member at imec advancing the SENECA neuromorphic processor, event-based neural networks, and the corresponding software.
+I completed my PhD at Rutgers University in the United States, advised by Dr. Konstantinos Michmizos.
+During my PhD, I bridged robotics and brain science by developing robust, efficient, and adaptive brain-inspired Spiking Neural Networks (SNNs) that address a wide spectrum of robotics challenges on neuromorphic processors.